cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 Can you specify these in style.css, and instead of setting a background color conditionally, change the statement at line 45 to assign a CSS class to bookElement conditionally?

+For examples, you can specify different classes in an external CSS file, and then
+- At line 31, conditionally add a CSS class to `listItem` (A HTML element can have multiple CSS classes)
+- At line 42, assign a CSS class to `image`.